11 Must-Read Tips Before Buying A House In Florida

 Depending on the county you move to, you may be eligible for more financing options.
 First-time home buyer resources like down payment assistance, a subsidized mortgage loan program and favorable mortgage rates are all financing options you may qualify for.

 Florida is a Homestead state.
 The Florida Homestead Exemption allows homeowners to claim up to a $50,000 exemption on their property taxes.
 This applies only to primary residences.
 The state’s average effective property tax rate is 0.98%.
 Property taxes vary by county.

 5. Factor Weather Into Insurance Projections

 If you’re relocating to Florida, it’s important to consider weather events like hurricanes when projecting homeowners insurance.
-Standard homeowners insurance doesn’t cover flooding, so you’ll need to take out separate flood insurance or risk devastating losses due to a hurricane.
+Standard homeowners insurance doesn’t cover flooding, so you’ll need to take out separate flood insurance or risk devastating losses due to a hurricane or other natural disasters.

 6. Learn The Laws For Ocean Front Property

 If you’re buying oceanfront property, learn the laws about your land.
 Certain vegetation cannot be removed.
 You may not be able to use light during turtle nesting season.

 On the beach, anything below the mean high tide line belongs to the state.
 If you don’t want people to use it, you may be able to restrict access to your property.

 7. Ask About Deed Restrictions